forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ##### Summer and Autumn 2020
 * Measures: Focus on droplet prevention, Masks usage becomes common.
 * Observations:
-  * A wave with the linage 20A.EU1 starts on the iberian peninsula (Spain and Portugal).
-[Hodcroft et al](#summary-hodcroft) show that the lineage 20A.EU1 was first primarily sequenced in Spain and later in many parts of Europe.
-Before Spain was hit by this wave, there was an excess in deaths in Portugal, which could be due to Covid [to clarify and link statistics].
-So the wave probably started in ACs rooms in Portugal moved to Spain and in late summer to France and UK.
-Next the wave hit Switzerland, Belgium and Netherlands.
+  * A wave with the linage 20A.EU1 starts on the iberian peninsula (Spain and Portugal e.g. [Hodcroft et al](#summary-hodcroft) show that the lineage 20A.EU1 was first primarily sequenced in Spain and later in many parts of Europe.
+Before Spain was hit by this wave, there was an excess in deaths in Portugal, which could be due to Covid [to clarify and link statistics]).
+So the wave likely started in air conditioned rooms in Portugal and Spain and then spread over to France and the UK with the holidays ending in late summer.
+Next the wave hit Switzerland, Belgium and Netherlands. //the waving through Europe suggests that while initially travelling played a role, later the transmissions went locally from city to city.
-  * [in work] In late summer and early autumn cases increased at low level in central Europe and Great Britain but overall stayed low until climate got cooler.
-In october when temperatures felt and the heating season started, cases sharply increased.
+  * In late summer and early autumn cases increased at low level in central Europe and Great Britain but overall stayed low until climate got cooler.
+In October when temperatures felt and the heating season started, cases sharply increased.

+##### Winter 2020
+[todo]

 #### Transmissions in the UK